sgrill1/BinarySearchAlgorithm/README.md

-# sparta_global_binarysearch_java
+# Binary Search Algorithm
 My fourth Java project, writing a quick sort algorithm.

-Author: Sam Grill; Project Start: 18/10/18

-Brief: My third Java project, writing a quick sort algorithm.
+## Project Aims

-Project Aims: Continue with my introduction to working with Java and sorting algorithms.
-This was the fourth preliminary project to the sparta_global_sort_manager project that can be found on my profile.
+To continue with my introduction to working with Java and sorting algorithms.
 This was an mvc style project using the maven quick-start archtype.
+This was the fourth preliminary project to the Sort Manager project that can be found on at https://github.com/sgrill1/SortManager.

+## How It Works
+The Binary Tree Algorithm uses a "divide and conquer" design to order a collection of numbers.
+It compares values of the nodes that are added to the tree, against a *root node*.
+If the new node is greater than the root, it reads down the RHS of the tree.
+If the new node is less than the root then it reads down the LHS.
+If there are existing nodes, it compares against each node splitting left or right until there are no nodes below it.
+At this point the new node is added to the tree.

+Once all nodes have been added the algorithm locates minimum value node and reads back up the tree.
+In this project I have implemented an interface with all the methods neccessary to construct the binary tree and return a binary tree in ascending order.